20 Cold Email Subject Lines Proven to Get Over 85% Open Rates

 So what does this lead to?
 Opening the email to find this answer.

-In this study of 1.2 million cold email subject lines, we found that subject lines that are questions get higher than average open rates — about 10% more open rates.
+In our study of 1.2 million cold email subject lines, we found that subject lines that are questions get higher than average email open rates — about 10% more open rates.

 Now let’s look at some top-performing subject lines that include questions.